dburrell/charts3/README.md

 jCharts is a pure javascript implementation of a variety of animated charts and graphs.

-This project is released *completely free* under the GNU GPL v2 license which, amongst other things, prevents any liability to the creator for

 ### Current Status
 In Development - no stable releases

 ### Usage

-Basic usage involves simply giving it a table of data to work with and let it do its thing, e.g. given an html table with data as below:
+The most straight forwards usage is to simply give it a table of data to work with and let it do its thing, e.g. given an html table with data as below:

 | -     | Maths | History |
 |-------|-------|---------|